How could the Tories get rid of Liz Truss?

 The Conservative Party’s 1922 Committee of backbench MPs stipulates a prime minister cannot face a confidence vote during their first year in office.

-Outside of that period, 15% of Tory MPs would have to submit letters of no confidence to Sir Graham Brady, chairman of the Committee, for a vote to be held.
+Outside of that period, 15% of the parliamentary party would have to submit letters of no confidence to Sir Graham Brady, chairman of the Committee, for a vote to be held.

+That means Ms Truss would face a vote if 53 Tory MPs submitted letters.

 MPs’ letters are held on file by Sir Graham, unless they are withdrawn, and he keeps a secret running tally of the number.